rdlauer/articles/blues/hackoween/Hack-o-ween with Blues.md

 # Hack-o-ween with Blues

-When you work within a distributed team, like the ones we have here at Blues Wireless, it's important to get together in-person every once in a while (primarily to continue some heated shuffleboard rivalries!).
+When you work within a distributed team like the ones we have here at Blues Wireless, it's important to get together in-person every once in a while (primarily to continue some heated shuffleboard rivalries!).

 ![blues devrel team playing shuffleboard](shuffleboard.jpg)